Accounting Minor (available online)

 Courses you'll enjoy in this minor span a wide variety of topics in art, including art history, theory and criticism, appreciation, ethics and graphic design.
 You'll also have the option to take courses in arts management, grant writing and more.

-Banking and Financial Services Minor
+Banking and Financial Services Minor (available online)

 This minor will introduce you to the business of banking and how bankers evaluate business performance to best serve customers’ financial needs.